 Central cord syndrome is the most common type of incomplete spinal cord syndrome, usually the result of trauma, accounting for ~10% of all spinal cord injuries.
 As the name implies, this syndrome is the result of a damage to the central portion spinal cord and in the setting of trauma most commonly affects the cervical cord.

-Most often central cord syndrome occurs in the setting of trauma, and most offed older individuals with underlying cervical spondylosis.
-However, it may also be seen in younger persons who sustain substantial trauma to the cervical spine, for example during forceful football tackling such as when a player "spears" another with their head.
+Most often central cord syndrome occurs in the setting of trauma, and most often in older individuals with underlying cervical spondylosis.
+However, it may also be seen in younger persons who sustain substantial trauma to the cervical spine, for example during forceful football tackling when a player "spears" another with their head.

 Central cord syndrome is also seen in spinal cord tumors and other non-traumatic conditions (see below), and the epidemiology will match that of the underlying condition.